Ravenbrook/mps/procedure/review.rst

   - checking using a different medium (printouts)
   - checking random things in a random order, using dice
-  - sampling large or repetitive changes at random.
+  - sampling large or repetitive changes at random
+  - build, test, lint, and other automated tools

 RB 2023-01-29]